BunsenFeng/TwiBot-20/README.md

 - 'label': the label of this user and '1' means it is a bot while '0' means it is a human. (not included in sample)

 #### Full TwiBot-20 Dataset
 Due to privacy issues, we are not directly posting the dataset.
-If you are interested in using the dataset, please contact wind_binteng at stu.xjtu.edu.cn to obtain permission to download the dataset for research efforts only.
+If you are interested in using the dataset, please contact shangbin at cs.washington.edu to obtain permission to download the dataset for research efforts only.

 #### FAQ
 Q: How did you create the graph?
 I mean on what basis have you created the edges (relationships)?